pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

     - merges *Find My Devices* and *Find My Friends* apps
     - find your devices offline by using other devices as mesh networks
     - encrypted and anonymous
+    - available on macOS Catalina, too.
+This is a great news for all those devices (including Macs not having cellular connectivity)
+    - for many other details on how it works, check [this article by WIRED](https://www.wired.com/story/apple-find-my-cryptography-bluetooth/)
 - peek and pop, quick actions in homescreen and Control Center and other 3D-touch-specific features coming to iPhone and iPads as 'Haptic Touch' features
 - much improved PWA support.
 Check [this thread](https://twitter.com/firt/status/1135709949772881921) for screenshots and features
+- you can set Safari to autoclose tabs after a day, a week or a month
 - iPads got their own iOS branch, called *iPadOS*, albeit Gui Rambo [has proved](https://twitter.com/_inside/status/1135640410175332356) it's just a marketing name.
 It's still iOS under the hood, not a fork the way tvOS is

 **Photos and Camera**